No Pain, No Gain

 2 Keys to Combat these Powerful Resistors to Change

-There are two basic ways to combat these powerful resisters to change.
+Change management simulation participants know there are two basic ways to combat these powerful resisters to organizational change.

 The Bottom Line